googlesamples/android-testing-templates/AndroidTestingBlueprint/README.md

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.
 Please see CONTRIBUTING.md for more details.

-You can also use this project to file bugs against the ATSL or build tools by creating a pull request with a failing test or build.
+## Bugs and issues
+Issues for this project should only be filed for problems with the actual samples.

+For issues against the build tools use [b.android.com](https://b.android.com). **Pro-tip**: fork this project with a failing test or broken build and include the URL in your bug report.
+This makes bug description, triaging and debugging much easier.

 ## License
 Copyright 2015 The Android Open Source Project, Inc.